 KEY FUNCTIONS

-EWDD provides a broad range of programs that offer assistance in the areas of business support, employment and youth development.
+EWDD provides a broad range of programs that offer assistance in business support, employment and youth development.
 All programs are designed to grow and improve Los Angeles’ economy while building a well-trained and job-ready workforce.

 Seven centers citywide help reduce the number of day laborers who congregate on city streets and provide them with safe fixed sites where they can gain job skills, obtain ESL instruction, legal advocacy, and workplace safety information